-OVERVIEW
+OVERVIEW:

-Lucet manages Applied Behavior Analysis (ABA) benefits for the Blue Cross and Blue Shield Service Benefit Plan Coverage Criteria for Federal Employees in Alabama.
-This medical coverage criteria are used to review and make benefit decisions for ABA service requests for Service Benefit Plan members with the diagnosis of Autism Spectrum Disorder (ASD).
+Lucet manages Applied Behavior Analysis (ABA) benefits for Blue Cross Blue Shield of Kansas City.
+This medical policy is used to review and make benefit decisions for ABA service requests for members with the diagnosis of Autism Spectrum Disorder (ASD).
+This policy only applies to members who have benefits through Blue Cross and BlueShield of Kansas City.
+This policy does not apply to Federal Employee program (FEP) members who have benefits provided by BlueCross and BlueShield of Kansas City.

-Treatments other than ABA do not fall under the scope of this policy; these services include but are not limited to treatments that are considered to be investigational/experimental, such as Cognitive Training; Auditory Integration Therapy; Facilitated Communication; Higashi Schools/Daily Life; Individual Support Program; LEAP; SPELL; Waldon; Hanen; Early Bird; Bright Start; Social Stories; Gentle Teaching; Response Teaching; Holding Therapy; Movement Therapy; Music Therapy; Pet Therapy; Psychoanalysis; Son-Rise Program; Scotopic Sensitivity Training; Sensory Integration Training; Neurotherapy (EEG biofeedback).
+Treatments other than ABA do not fall under the scope of this policy; these services include but are not limited to treatments that are considered to be investigational/experimental, such as Cognitive Training, Auditory Integration Therapy, Facilitated Communication, Higashi Schools/Daily Life, Individual Support Program, LEAP, SPELL, Waldon, Hanen, Early Bird, Bright Start, Social Stories, Gentle Teaching, Response Teaching Curriculum, Holding Therapy, Movement Therapy, Music Therapy, Pet Therapy, Psychoanalysis, Son-Rise Program, Scotopic Sensitivity Training, Sensory Integration Training and Neurotherapy (EEG biofeedback).